 Spring weather in Orlando is perfect for a day on the water, especially if you’re coming from up north where it’s been way too cold to enjoy being outdoors together.

 Rent kayaks or paddleboards for the whole family to explore the six lakes on the Winter Park Chain.

 One of the most unique experiences in Orlando has to be a hot air balloon ride with Bob’s Balloons.

-Spring offers the best weather for a hot air balloon ride over Orlando with the whole family, with typically reliable conditions for a perfect flight.
+Spring offers the best weather for a hot air balloon ride over the area with the whole family, with typically reliable conditions for a perfect flight.

 If you want to give the kids something to talk about when they get back after spring break, a hot air balloon ride might do the trick!